 There’s still half a regular season of basketball left to be played for SU, but the remaining gradient is steep.
 The Orange still have to play Duke (twice), UNC, and tough ACC outfits like Virginia Tech, Miami, and Wake Forest.
 If those games don’t swing Syracuse’s way, it could be on its way to its first NIT tournament since 2016-17 – or its first true postseason-less year since 1992-93.
 Yes, Syracuse still makes the tournament frequently and occasionally puts together deep runs.
 However, the team hasn’t won a conference title since moving to the ACC, and one of those – or another Final Four run – doesn’t look like it’s in the cards for this team in the near future.
 Sudden losing was never going to afflict a program like this, but it’s time to recognize that SU hoops fails to live up to its shiny pedigree far more often than not.
 Better talent will get the Orange back to their feet, but it’s time to look at why they don’t have it.

-There’s a couple big reasons why SU has careened off course this year, and they’re not as simple as pointing out that the team’s defense is the worst in over 30 years or that Jimmy Boeheim has charity-stripe yips.
+There are a couple big reasons why SU has careened off course this year, and they’re not as simple as pointing out that the team’s defense is the worst in over 30 years or that Jimmy Boeheim has charity-stripe yips.
 The wobbliness of Syracuse’s 2021-22 season is owed to its cracked foundation, thanks to years of declining recruiting and rough transfer portal crops.

 Since moving to the ACC, the Orange have been consistently outmaneuvered for the best talent and failed to retain the guys they actually sign.
-Any SU fan paying attention to the latest recruiting cycle can easily recall former commit Kamari Lands’ flip to Louisville and ‘Cuse’s short pursuit of 5-star center Kyle Filipowski, whose decision to attend rival Duke over SU eventually felt inevitably unsurprising.
+Any SU fan paying attention to the latest recruiting cycle can easily recall former commit Kamari Lands’ flip to Louisville and ‘Cuse’s short pursuit of 5-star center Kyle Filipowski, whose decision to attend rival Duke over SU eventually felt inevitable.

 In the current moment, things wouldn’t be so rough if not for the NCAA’s April 2021 decision to scuttle the transfer portal’s sit-out requirement, which has ushered in a new era of whirlwind player movement.
 SU has unfortunately borne the brunt of the rule this season, losing would-be regular contributors like Quincy Guerrier and Kadary Richmond last Spring.
 Their production void forced the team to fill their spots with more inconsistent pieces like forwards Jimmy Boeheim and Cole Swider.
 The resultant patchwork roster has been all over the place and worn down late in games trying to shield the team’s nonexistent bench.
 Take blown leads of 18, 17, and 10 points in key losses this year as proof of the team’s poor construction.

 Then there’s Jim Boeheim, who’s now laboring in unfamiliar sub-.500 territory.
 He has himself partly to blame.
 On the court and in his media appearances, Boeheim has shuffled around with a scowl more befitting of someone with acute appendicitis than of a basketball coach.
 His rhetoric in recent years – from criticizing career choices of a former recruit to essentially calling a former player lazy – can’t help his appeal to prospective newcomers.
-In the age of social media, having “no filter” is much more of a detriment than a commendable trait.
+In the age of social media, having ‘no filter’ is much more of a detriment than a commendable trait.

 At the midseason point of a lacking season, this nor other articles should serve as an autopsy for SU basketball.
 The team could very well flip a switch and propel itself to its usual heights, but losing games breeds questions.
 It’s the duty of every fan and writer alike to examine them and be objective, and doing so reveals a program that has itself to blame for hard times.
 Declining to this point didn’t occur in a day, and building back up may take even longer.